1 / 10

 Trim levels and standard equipment

-Active – 15-inch alloy wheels, LED headlights, Toyota Touch Media system, dual-zone air conditioning, push button start, Toyota Safety Sense 2 and Powered lumbar support
+The Toyota Prius Active comes with 15-inch alloy wheels, LED headlights, Toyota Touch Media system, dual-zone air conditioning, push button start, Toyota Safety Sense 2 and Powered lumbar support

-Business Edition – over Active – Full Smart Entry, Soft touch dashboard and door tops, Wireless phone charging, heated front seats, colour Head Up Display, Automatic Wipers, Blind Spot Monitor and Rear Cross Traffic Alert.
+The Prius Business Edition adds Full Smart Entry, Soft touch dashboard and door tops, Wireless phone charging, heated front seats, colour Head Up Display, Automatic Wipers, Blind Spot Monitor and Rear Cross Traffic Alert.

-Business Edition Plus – over Business Edition – 17-inch alloy wheels, Sat Nav, Intelligent Parking Assist with front and rear parking sensors and JBL premium audio.
+On top of this, the Toyota Prius Business Edition Plus comes with 17-inch alloy wheels, Sat Nav, Intelligent Parking Assist with front and rear parking sensors and JBL premium audio.